ucb-152/lab6/README.md

 - 6th-nth Place: An Amazon Echo Show
 TODO: replace n

-Now that you are excited to win some prizes, lets get into the task!
+Now that you are excited to win some prizes, let's get into the task!

 ### Overview of 2D Convolution